jasonchadwick/website-old/README.md

 [**quops**](/files/quops.md): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.
 Currently not released anywhere, but I plan to in the future after polishing it more.

-[**optimal pulse control**](/files/pulses.md) (summer 2021 - present): Found optimal control pulses for transmon quantum computers, focusing on qudit operations.
+[**quantum optimal control**](/files/pulses.md) (summer 2021 - present): Found optimal control pulses for transmon quantum computers, focusing on qudit operations.
 These pulses determine how much time it takes to apply certain quantum logic gates.
 I found pulses that allow for high-radix gate times significantly faster than theoretically expected, opening the door to new qudit-based optimizations to quantum circuits.

 [**neural network for fusion plasma prediction**](/files/fusion.md) (summer 2020 research): created a neural network using TensorFlow that can reliably predict fusion plasma density and pressure using only real-time-accessible measurements, for use in control systems.
 Orders of magnitude faster than existing physics-based simulation code while maintaining high accuracy.